GERD: What is It? Causes, Symptoms & Remedies

 - Difficulty swallowing.

-- Chest pain aside from heartburn.
+- Chest discomfort aside from heartburn.

 - Regurgitation of food or liquid.